KeyBridge/lib-markdown/readme.md

   Copyright (c) 2005 - 2007 John Mutchek, Marty Lamb / Martian Software, Inc.
   Copyright (c) 2008 - 2013 Alex Coles

-Version 2 of this library is a fork and rewrite of Txtmark, a much improved MD processor which ceased development around 2015.
+Version 2 of this library is a fork and rewrite of **Txtmark**, a slightly faster MD processor which ceased development around 2015.
+Txtmark employs a scanner-based approach using a recursive text block marking strategy to identify and reformat recognized blocks of text.

+  Original project Txtmark is:
   Copyright (C) 2011-2015 René Jeschke rene_jeschke@yahoo.de